 The Poster Competition is open for any undergraduate student to present results from projects that they have carried out as undergraduate researchers at their university or during internships/co-ops.
 The Poster Session covers all key areas of chemical engineering, including sustainability, catalysis and reaction engineering, computing and process control, environmental aspects of chemical engineering, food, pharmaceutical, bioengineering, fuels, petrochemicals, energy, materials, and separations.

 Invitation Letter for the Poster Competition

 If you require an invitation letter to the Student Conference, please send this request to firstname.lastname@example.org .

 Interested in Participating?
 Please Read the Following Carefully

 - This poster session is exclusively for undergraduate students.
 If you are a first-semester graduate student, you may still present work that you did as an undergraduate student.
 However, more senior graduate students are expected to participate in the professional meeting.
 Non-compliant submissions will be rejected.

-The deadline for abstract submissions is Thursday, October 27, 2016.
+The Call for abstract submissions will open on September 1, 2017 and will close on Thursday October 12, 2017.
 Our goal is to get as many students involved in this as possible.
 However, the deadline is so tight with regards to scheduling that we will not be able to accept any late abstracts.
 Please discuss abstract submission with your advisor(s) well before the deadline!

 - As in the past, all poster abstracts submitted by qualified presenters before the deadline will be accepted for presentation.
 Therefore, you do not have to wait for approval/acceptance before you start preparing your poster.
 Please note that the capacity for the Poster session is 400 posters.
 In the event that we receive over 400 submissions, acceptance prioritization will be based on date/time received.